 Misleading terms and conditions

-Under the Australian Consumer Law, car park operators cannot make misleading claims or use unfair contract terms in standard-form consumer contracts.
+Under the Australian Consumer Law, car park operators can't make misleading claims or use unfair contract terms in standard-form consumer contracts.

 Private car park contract terms and conditions should be:

-If you encounter misleading car park signage—for example, if a sign says the maximum cost is $200 and you are charged $250—you should make a complaint.
+You can make a consumer complaint if you encounter misleading car park signage (e.g. if a sign says the maximum cost is $200 and you are charged $250).